Cmdpro/Data-Essence/modchanges.md

 - EMI plugin displays that DnE's machines can be used for some vanilla recipe types (crafting, smelting)
 - EMI plugin hides recipes you have not gotten the data for yet, to reduce progression confusion
 - Entropic Processor can grind Wool into String
+- Infuser can harden Rotten Flesh into Leather

 ### Changes
 - Essence Leeches emit particles